nicole-mcg/window-modal/docs/Events.md

 You can attach event listeners to the `WindowModal` with `addEventListener`. `preventDefault` may be called on events to stop default behaviour (E.g stop window closing)

+All events have key `windowModal` which was the windowModal event was called with

 You can listen for the following events (as well as any html events)

 | Event Type | Description |